I hate doing my nails. I can’t keep my hands still for the 5 minutes or so it takes nail polish to dry and it inevitably gets chipped.

 Shellac manicures are so convenient!
 They’re chip-free, have zero dry time, and last up to three weeks.
 But both the application and removal process cause damage to your natural nails.
 If you ask me, the tradeoff simply isn’t worth it.

-What about you?
 Are you a fan of Shellac manicures, or do you prefer to avoid them too?
+Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping